Generic Name: Progesterone Vaginal Insert (proe JES ter one)

 - This medicine may stop you from having a period (menstrual bleeding) for some time.
 This is not a method of birth control.

-- Ovarian hyperstimulation syndrome (OHSS) is a very bad side effect that may happen in some women who use progesterone vaginal insert.
-Call your doctor right away if you have very bad stomach pain or bloating; very upset stomach, throwing up, or loose stools (diarrhea); a big weight gain; shortness of breath; or change in how much urine is passed.
+- Ovarian hyperstimulation syndrome (OHSS) is a severe side effect that may happen in some women who use progesterone vaginal insert.
+Call your doctor right away if you have severe stomach pain or bloating; very upset stomach, throwing up, or diarrhea; a big weight gain; shortness of breath; or change in how much urine is passed.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using progesterone vaginal insert while you are pregnant.